-The edge-preserving property of $L_1$ -norm regularisation can be used for models that develop shocks, which is the case for moving weather fronts.
+The edge-preserving property of L_1 -norm regularisation can be used for models that develop shocks, which is the case for moving weather fronts.
 In numerical weather prediction and ocean forecasting, it is recognized that the 4DVar assimilation method may not give a good analysis where there is a sharp gradient in the flow, such as a front (Bennett (2002); Lorenc (1981)).
 If the front is displaced in the background estimate, then the assimilation algorithm may smear the front and also underestimate the true amplitude of the shock (Johnson (2003)).
 In these cases the error covariances propagated implicitly by 4DVar are not representative of the correct error structures near the front.
 If model error is present, then there are systematic errors between the incorrect model trajectories and the observed data and therefore the strong constraint 4DVar, which assumes a perfect model, is not able to represent these errors correctly.
-Here we apply an $L_1$ -norm penalty approach to several numerical examples containing sharp fronts for cases with model error.
-We show that the $L_1$ -norm penalty approach applied to the gradient of the analysis vector (we call this mixed Total Variation (TV) $L_1$ - $L_2$ -norm penalty regularisation) performs better than the standard $L_2$ -norm regularisation in 4DVar.
-With the use of the gradient operator and the $L_1$ norm, localisation of the gradient is enforced, which is important in tracking fronts.
+Here we apply an L_1 -norm penalty approach to several numerical examples containing sharp fronts for cases with model error.
+We show that the L_1 -norm penalty approach applied to the gradient of the analysis vector (we call this mixed Total Variation (TV) L_1 - L_2 -norm penalty regularisation) performs better than the standard L_2 -norm regularisation in 4DVar.
+With the use of the gradient operator and the L_1 norm, localisation of the gradient is enforced, which is important in tracking fronts.
 As an example we use the linear advection equation where sharp fronts and shocks are present.
-We use a numerical scheme that introduces some form of model error into the systems and find that, using an $L_1$ norm regularisation term, applied to the gradient of the solution, fronts are resolved more accurately than with the standard $L_2$ -norm regularisation of 4DVar.
+We use a numerical scheme that introduces some form of model error into the systems and find that, using an L_1 -norm regularisation term, applied to the gradient of the solution, fronts are resolved more accurately than with the standard L_2 -norm regularisation of 4DVar.
+Further investigation remains to be done in order to evaluate the technique in an operational setting.